Promoting Economic Connectivity between India and ASEAN

 There are several sectors amenable to regional value chains such as leather, textiles & garments, pharmaceuticals, automobiles, machinery etc.

 India has already set up a Project Development Fund of around $ 100 mn and we need to facilitate Special Purpose Vehicles so that Indian investment flow to the CLMV region.
 The ASEAN members need to collaborate in this endeavour so that we all are part of stable, viable and dynamic Regional Value Chains.
-In this too, trade and investment would play defining roles and help to realise the vision which is getting evolved.
+In this too, trade and investment would play defining roles and help to realize the vision which is getting evolved.

 Another area which would hold the key to greater cooperation between India and ASEAN would be with Startups.
 India will have the largest human capital in the world of 1.5 billion by 2025, of which 1 billion will be below the age of 35.
 India will have a workforce of 850 million and with an average age of 29, India will be the youngest country on the planet.
-India is now the 2nd largest startup hub by number of startups, with more than 4 startups sprouting up every day, amounting to more than 20,000 startups with a combined market value of more than $ 50 bn.
+India is now the 2nd largest startup hub by the number of startups, with more than 4 startups sprouting up every day, amounting to more than 20,000 startups with a combined market value of more than $ 50 bn.

 Invest India is also the operational arm of the Startup India initiative.
 Since the launch of the Startup India initiative, a year-on-year growth of 36% was seen in the number of incubators & accelerators in India in 2017, and a total of $ 17.8 bn has been invested in startups since Jan ’16.
 One of the key activities under the program is to help connect the Indian startup ecosystem to global startup ecosystems through various engagement models.